manofgod747/Paternal-Complex/README.md

 The mother is usually the primary attachment
 The relationship with the mother sets the pattern of female attachment A split mother is likely to split the child
-The splits underly the symptoms
+The son looses the ability to form healthy boundaries He allows women to determine his will
+Women project monogamy onto men

 ### Symptoms (one or many)
 * Fear of approaching women